yiisoft/validator/docs/guide/using-validator.md

 #### Using interface method implementation

 Providing rules via interface method implementation has priority over PHP attributes.
-So, in the case of both present, the attributes will be ignored without causing an exception.
+So, in case both are present, the attributes will be ignored without causing an exception.

 ```php